 Avoid the Trap of Counting all Calls as Conversions

 Don’t kid yourself that all calls are conversions.
-Not only will you end up with a misleading conversion rate, your PPC campaign could take a financial hit too.
+Not only will you end up with a misleading conversion rate, but your PPC campaign could also take a financial hit too.
 What’s more, the analytical data available today means that there really is no excuse for taking such a slapdash approach.

 By using a call tracking platform like Ruler Analytics, you can avoid the issues associated with counting all calls as conversions but also reap a number of far-reaching rewards too.